jackmcqueen02/plotty/README.md

 # # plotty

 plotty is a Python-based tool designed to streamline the process of regression analysis for scientific papers.
-This software aims to automate and simplify the regression process, allowing researchers to focus on their analyses rather than the intricacies of coding.
+This software aims to automate and simplify the regression process.

 ## Recommended Modules
 scienceplots is recommended for improved figure presentation.